“All great things have their origin in that which is small.” – Lao Tzu

 Eat mindfully.
 Set some time aside for each meal or snack.
 Choose a variety of healthy, nutritious foods.
 Notice the taste and smell of your food.
 Chew slowly and take pleasure in the experience of eating.

 Pay attention.
-Listen closely to a person’s words the next time you meet someone.
-Repeat and remember their name.
+The next time you meet someone, listen closely to their words, repeat them and remember their name.
 Aim to develop a habit of understanding others and delaying your judgments and criticisms.

 Take breaks.
 Take short breaks throughout the day for walking or stretching.
 Observe how your body feels before and after.
 Be conscious of your energy level.